Canon G1 X Mark II vs Panasonic G5

 It is notable that the G1X Mark II offers wifi support, while the G5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5 was succeeded by the Panasonic G6.
+Both the G1X Mark II and the G5 have been discontinued, but can regularly be found used on ebay.
+The G5 was replaced by the Panasonic G6, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Panasonic G5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.